 This will require earning 100,000 points per year (to get 25K status) but credit card welcome bonuses, transfers (from AMEX points for example), and points purchases are excluded from the tally.

-But there is no rush: even if we can share all the benefits now, the card welcome bonus offers and applications will only go live on November 8th.
+There is no rush: the card welcome bonus offers and applications will only go live on November 8th.